 Our thoughts on the Chase Freedom Unlimited® card

 The Chase Freedom Unlimited® card is one of the best cashback cards with a valuable rewards structure and excellent sign-up bonus.
 You’ll Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
 If you’re a Whole Foods shopper, you’ll enjoy this high earnings rate.

 The Chase Freedom Unlimited® card also offers a number of bonus earnings categories: Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
 There’s little to no thinking involved with using this card, as you won’t have to activate any particular categories to maximize your spending.